-A great place to shop for local produce, arts and crafts or enjoy a night – we would need a separate guide to list all of our favorite spots here but some of the clear highlights was the uber-trendy insideOUT, a sexy, chic and refined destination for fine dining, the Wednesday night drag show at Urban MO’s Bar & Grill (often named one of the world’s best gay bars) and the creative Better Buzz Coffee Roasters known for its unique drinks menu and hip, quirky setting.
+A great place to shop for local produce, arts and crafts or enjoy a night – we would need a separate guide to list all of our favorite spots here, but some of the clear highlights were the uber-trendy InsideOut, a sexy, chic and refined destination for fine dining, the Wednesday night drag show at Urban MO’s Bar & Grill (often named one of the world’s best gay bars) and the creative Better Buzz Coffee Roasters known for its unique drinks menu and hip, quirky setting.

 As well as its passion for the natural world, San Diego also has a great arts and culture scene.
 One of its pillars is the San Diego Museum of Art, an imposing building with an intricately carved façade that has been home to works of art since 1926.

-Generous donations over the years have allowed the Museum of Art to become the cultural highlight it is – educational, vibrant and a great place to visit if you’re in San Diego.
+Generous donations over the years have allowed the Museum of Art to become the cultural highlight it is – educational, vibrant, and a great place to visit if you’re in San Diego.

 Now you're all set and prepared to explore our big wide world, why not sort out everything else out all in one go?
 If necessary for your travel plans make sure you have brought proper travel insurance, protected your privacy by getting a secure VPN, compared all the top hotel booking sites to find just what you're after, reserved an unbeatable rental car price and - of course - booked the best flight deals!

 Many budget travelers (including me) indulge in worldwide airport lounge access, so we can experience luxury while still slumming it in economy.
-Naturally, we would never leave home without a more a more general travel guide since we couldn’t possibly cover everything here!
+Naturally, we would never leave home without a more general travel guide since we couldn’t possibly cover everything here!